ARCLeeds/az-slurm/CentOS/README.md

 The default compute node choice is H16r which requires CentOS-HPC as the OS choice.
 Use this if using H16r or H16mr, otherwise choose CentOS as the OS choice.

+The template also sets up an NFS share on the master node at /data and it shared and mounted on the compute nodes at the same location.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fgitlab.oit.duke.edu%2FOIT-DCC%2FAzure-Slurm%2Fraw%2Fmaster%2FCentOS%2Fazuredeploy.json" target="_blank">
    <img alt="Deploy to Azure" src="http://azuredeploy.net/deploybutton.png"/>
 </a>